aidanharris/Sabnzbd-Sickrage-Arch-Docker/README.md

 ## To Do:

-Upload the image to the Docker Hub
+* Upload the image to the Docker Hub
+* Look in to removing this repository to Gitlab.
+I may be able to get a nice workflow going where Gitlab CI builds and pushes the container to Docker Hub everytime something in the repo changes.